gaurang1123/WebDev-Baceknd-Notes/01_github/README.md

 1. Untracked :- when a new file is added into git project folder it is untracked. we need to track it first. this commands are used to track a particular file or all files in folder from project using (git add) to make them tracked.

-2. Unmodified :- Files which don't have any change in them.
+2. Unmodified :- Files which don't have any change in them or are added and committed.

 3. Modified :- Any change done in a file makes it a modified file.